JonathanRu3000/EnsMod_Framework/README.md

 ## Introduction

 The `EnsModFramework` brings together advanced modeling techniques such as Maxent, Generalized Linear Models (GLM), Generalized Additive Models (GAM), Random Forest, and Boosted Regression Trees (BRT).
 It is specifically tailored for handling climatic, soil, and topographic data in conjunction with species occurrence data, making it a powerful tool for both novice and experienced researchers in habitat suitability modeling.
+The package also includes advanced features for Extrapolation Risk Assessment, Data Evaluation, and generating Ensemble Predictions, enhancing the robustness and accuracy of the analyses.

 ## Project Status